Bishop Mtumbuka for English learning in Malawi primary schools

 Follow us in Twitter

-Think twice Mr Mtumbuka English is just like any other languages in the world it doesn’t contribute to any development.
+2. Think twice Mr Mtumbuka English is just like any other languages in the world it doesn’t contribute to any development.
 I will give you an example of Chinese, Dutch, russians etc people they can travel and do business any where hence they don’t know English.
 These people learn the English language after finishing school nthawi zina timalephera kumvetsesa zinthu mkalasi kamba komphunzilira mchizungu chifukwa amphunzitsi athuso samathatso bwinobwino chizunguchi.
 I will agree with you if you can put it this way: we should start teaching our kids at early stage about the danger of corruption to our nation.
-Focus on… Read more »
+Focus on development English is not one of them.

 The example you have given of the Chinese does not hold water.
 The Chinese and people of other developed countries who do not use English have all their systems in their languages.
 This means that they understand the world in general though they fail to speak English.
 The problem in Malawi is that all our systems are in English.
 This is the reason we should all know English!
 Our Chichewa does not “smell ” anything anywhere in the world.